betososa/es6-module-boilerplate-browser/README.md

 $ gulp
 ```
 To start developing, modify the source in src/ or modify the tests in test/spec/ and your browser should
 reload automatically and run the tests and show coverage information.
-When the coverage is 89%+ minified and
+When the coverage is over 89% minified and
 original distribution files are getting created in the dist/ folder.

 ## FAQ